samtalks/how-tos/wordpress-social-pt-3.md

 ### If you are managing multiple snapshots of different apps on a single droplet...

-Follow these directions, they are adapted from [here](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-host-name-with-digitalocean)
+Follow these directions, they are adapted from [here](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-host-name-with-digitalocean).
+The comments are also very helpful.

 1. In your domain registrar (e.g., Godaddy), go to the nameservers and add custom nameservers:
   * ns1.digitalocean.com